viinn-viinn/viinn-viinn/README.md

 I'm Simone (going by viinn-viinn on GitHub) and thanks for stopping by!

 - 🔭 I’m currently working on a personal portfolio site.
-- 🌱 I’m currently learning Python and Java.
+- 🌱 I’m currently learning Java.
 - 👯 I’m looking to collaborate on fullstack applications, whether they're real-life solutions or theoretical challenges in a fictional world.
 - 💬 Ask me about accelerating startup growth, incubators/accelerators, product, hiring, and community building.
 - 📫 How to reach me: simonelapray@gmail.com or connect with me on LinkedIn!